When I want to wow my guests, I whip up this delicious lemon-meringue mousse for dessert. It never fails to impress!

 - Sift in the icing sugar and beat the whole mixture together.

-- Place in the oven for about 60-75 minutes until the outside is hard or until the meringue browns.
+- Place in the oven for about 60 to 75 minutes until the outside is hard or until the meringue browns.

-- To make the lemon curd, put the zest and juice of 4 lemons in a bowl with 200g caster sugar and 100g unsalted butter.
+- To make the lemon curd, put the zest and juice of 4 lemons in a bowl with 200 grams caster sugar and 100 grams unsalted butter.

 - Fill a pan with water and bring it to a simmer.
-Make sure it is a pan which your bowl can balance on top of!
+Make sure it is a pan that your bowl can balance on top of!

 - Place the bowl with your lemon, sugar and butter mix over the simmering water and heat, stirring occasionally until the butter has completely melted.
 Make sure the bowl does not touch the water!